 Piave is a pasteurized cow's milk cheese named after a river by the same name.
-It is DOP protected and the only authentic Piave is produced in the Dolomites area of Belluno province of Veneto.
-Also called, Parmesan's Cousin due to apparent similarities in flavour, Piave is a hard, cooked curd cheese sold at five different maturation periods.
+It is DOP protected, and the only authentic Piave is produced in the Dolomites area of Belluno province of Veneto and is also called Parmesan's Cousin due to apparent similarities in flavour.
+Piave is a hard, cooked curd cheese sold at five different maturation periods.
 As a thumb's rule, Piave is dense in texture without any open holes.

 Piave is available in 5 different varieties:

 Piave Fresco (aged for 20 to 60 days - blue label)

 Piave Mezzano (aged for 61 to 180 days - blue label)

 Piave Vecchio (aged for more than 6 months - blue label)

 Piave Vecchio Selezione Oro (aged for more than 1 year - red label)